The Amazing Mr. Turner

 1796 Fishermen at Sea

-Certainly this painting expresses the Romantic temperament; we have moonlight, swirling clouds and sea, and dramatic tonality.
-There is no question of the artist’s talent, yet a whiff of the self-conscious is present.
+This painting certainly expresses the Romantic temperament; it has moonlight, swirling clouds and sea, and dramatic tonality.
+The artist’s talent is unquestioned, yet no small whiff of the self-conscious is also present.

 Turning to my left, I saw The Shipwreck.
 Nine years have passed.
 Turner shows the confidence of an assured and mature artist.
 The composition is brilliant, the narrative drama reaches a fever pitch, and the brushwork is virtuosic even by Turner’s standards.
 Little wonder the critics found it a tour de force.